django-cms/django-cms/docs/getting_started/navigation.rst

 .. note::

-    Please note that menus were originally implemented to be application-independant and as such, live in the :mod:`menus` application instead of the "normal" :mod:`cms`
+    Please note that menus were originally implemented to be application-independent and as such, live in the :mod:`menus` application instead of the "normal" :mod:`cms`

 *********